Grand Theft Auto 2 (Windows)

 bnk_job BANK JOBS bus_hi BUSES HIJACKED trn_hi TRAINS HIJACKED

-These would be probably displayed among other statistics shown when the player quits.
+These would be probably displayed among other statistics shown when the player quits, passes the district or gets a Game Over.
 Hijacking trains is not even possible in the game, though it was in Grand Theft Auto.

 "Report dead briefs"